Waccamaw River Memorial Bridge – Conway, South Carolina

 South Carolina | SC Picture Project | Horry County Photos | Waccamaw River Memorial Bridge

-This historic bridge with Gothic-style arches was built in 1937 and takes travelers across the Waccamaw River in Conway.
+This historic bridge with Gothic-style arches was built in 1937 and takes travelers across the Waccamaw River in Conway and is a focal point of the Conway Riverwalk.
 The bridge replaced an earlier one-lane structure that at the time was the only road access from Conway to the then up-and-coming Grand Strand resort of Myrtle Beach.
 During this period in the 1930s the South Carolina highway system was booming, and the increased traffic – especially to the beach – called for a larger bridge.

 The bridge was designated as a memorial to Horry County veterans of war from the American Revolution through World War I. Around 15,000 people attended the bridge’s opening ceremony on April 1, 1938.
 The excitement over the new bridge is reflected in a poem written by Mrs. Charles R. Scarborough for the event, which begins: